wasamasa/emacsninja.com/src/posts/nuklear.rst

 I've used the C API here and there to pass around Scheme values that were impossible to represent directly with the FFI.

-The greatest problem I've' encountered was a lack of documentation.
+The greatest problem I've encountered was a lack of documentation.
 Fortunately I've figured out everything necessary myself, but I still have the impression that I'm missing out on something.
 I hope to get in contact with upstream regarding the bugs I ran into, otherwise I'll